 - skull 2

-Splenic lesions and soft-tissue involvement can be common extra skeletal manifestations 6.
+Splenic lesions and soft-tissue involvement represent extra-skeletal manifestations 6.

 Plain film and CT